Kansas City shooting hero says Trump should address hate

 One witness reportedly heard the suspect yell, "Get out of my country" before shooting, the Kansas City Star reports, though police have not corroborated that report.

 Kuchibhotla was killed and Madasani survived.
-Both men were 32-years-old, working as engineers at GPS-maker Garmin.
+Both men were 32 years old, working as engineers at GPS-maker Garmin.

 Grillot said he counted gunshots, and when he thought the shooter was out of bullets he chased him down.
 "My hand was about to be on his shoulder" when he turned around and shot, Grillot said.